gvwilson/sdxpy/src/binary/index.md

 We signal that we're using hexadecimal with a `0x` prefix, so `0xF7` is \\( (15×16)+7 \\) or 247 base 10.
-Each hexadecimal digit corresponds to four bits ([%t binary-hex %]), which makes it easy to translate bits to digits and vice versa: for example,
+Each hexadecimal digit corresponds to four bits ([%t binary-hex %]), so two hexadecimal digits are exactly one byte, which makes it easy to translate bits to digits and vice versa: for example,
 `0xF7` is `0b11110111`.
-One advantage of this representation is that two hexadecimal digits is exactly one byte.

 <div class="table" id="binary-hex" caption="Hexadecimal digits" markdown="1">
 | Decimal | Hexadecimal | Bits | Decimal | Hexadecimal | Bits |